 In these examples, excessive stretching of your ankles, calfs or hip flexors can actually cause more problems, so proceed with caution and stop when you feel any pain.
 The answer isn’t always “just stretch more”!

 That being said, it’s also just as likely to be one or more of these:

 - Lack of mobility in your soft tissue

-- Lack of leg strength
+- Lack of strength (particularly glutes, legs and core)

 - Improving core strength and balance

-- Practicing the movement
+- Practicing the movement and gaining confidence

-- Building more leg strength
+- Building more leg and glute strength

 Get Lower Workout Roller Derby Workout